Skip to Content

 Photo credit “Rose cuttings with plastic bottle greenhouse” by Abrahami – Own work.
 Licensed under CC BY-SA 4.0 via Wikimedia Commons –

 These are stem cuttings taken from new branches of shrubs that have not yet become woody.
-The best time to take softwood cuttings is from April thru June when the ground is somewhat wet.
+The best time to take softwood cuttings is from April through June when the ground is somewhat wet.

 Make a 2-10 inch diagonal cutting with a sharp knife or sharp pruning shears at least 1 inch below a leaf node, and include 2 or 3 pairs of leaves.
 Diagonal cuts give more room for roots to develop.

-Scrape a bit of the bark off, dust with the powder and insert in the planting mix.
+Scrape a bit of the bark off, dust with the powder, and insert in the planting mix.

 Roots will develop quickly but humidity is very important with softwood cuttings.
-Hydrangeas are an easy plant to take from soft wood cuttings.Hydrangeas are a great plant to take from soft wood cuttings
+Hydrangeas are an easy plant to take from softwood cuttings.Hydrangeas are a great plant to take from soft wood cuttings

 Hardwood cuttings

-These are cuttings are taken from plant stems that have become woody when the plant is dormant.
+These cuttings are taken from plant stems that have become woody when the plant is dormant.
 The best time to take these cuttings is late fall.

 Take cuttings in a similar way to softwood cuttings but the trick here is to take many more than you will need.

-Once rooted, keep them growing over the winter and then place in the ground outside in the spring.
+Once rooted, keep them growing over the winter and then place them in the ground outside in the spring.
 Grapes and kiwi fruits, and the currant family and gooseberries are good choices for hardwood cuttings.the Currant family takes well from hardwood cuttings

 Other methods of propagation